 The SLC also offers writing support for any subject, generalized academic coaching, and support for international students or students learning other languages.

 Office hours with your GSI or faculty can be great ways to stay on track with a new class.
 We suggest sharing your concerns and planned strategies with your GSI/faculty right at the beginning of the course and ask for their tips for succeeding in their course.
 We recommend checking in frequently to check your knowledge, ask questions, and just check in.
+Check our our article on Icebreakers for Office Hours.

 Should I repeat a course?